Iamswart/chams-backend/README.md

 ## Features

 - RESTful API endpoints for airtime and data purchase
-- JWT-based and session based authentication
+- JWT-based and session (for guest users) based authentication

 ## Technologies Used